2026 GeoAI Arctic Challenge

 Geographic Coverage & Study Sites

-The dataset spans 7 Arctic subregions, including:
+The source data spans 7 Arctic subregions, including:

 • Canada: Herschel Island, Horton Delta, Tuktoyaktuk peninsulas, Banks Island